CTP insurance for taxis

 The minimum CTP premium for taxis matches premiums for Class 1 vehicles.
 Taxis are treated like hire and rideshare operators who pay premiums based on distance travelled.
 Usage-based CTP charging started on 1 April 2018.

 Taxi operators have two options: pay per kilometre and fixed premium.

 Taxi operators pay the first instalment when their CTP policy begins.
-Every 4 months (6 months for country plates), they lodge an odometer reading.
-The next instalment will be adjusted based on the distance travelled in the previous period.
-Premiums will be:
+Every 4 months (6 months for country plates), they must lodge an odometer reading.
+The next instalment must be adjusted based on the distance travelled in the previous period.
+Premiums are:

 - Based on a rate of 5 cents per kilometre for taxi plates